As I approach the festive season as a near 30-year-old, a thought crossed my mind.

 Huge boxes under the Christmas tree.
 Toys toys toys.
-Make your own slime, nail kits, a discman with my very own spice girl cd.
+Make your own slime, nail kits, a discman with my very own spice girl CD.
 All the good stuff.
-And although the Fitbit is the ‘adult version’ of a gadget, I wondered 20 years later – how far technology has progressed in the toy game.
+And although the Fitbit is the ‘adult version’ of a gadget, I wondered 20 years later – how far technology has progressed in the tech toys game.

-So I hit the internet machine (my favourite adult toy) and pulled together the top 3 tech toys I want for Christmas!
+So I hit the internet machine (my favourite adult tech toy) and pulled together the top 3 tech toys I want for Christmas!

 3. Hannazuki Moodgleam Bracelet

-This toy is going to save a lot of money in therapy in later years.
+This tech toy is going to save a lot of money in therapy in later years.
 When I was a child we had mood rings or bracelets that indicated ones mood based on body temperature.
 As an adult I now realise this was a complete gimmick.

 The Hannazuki Moodgleam Bracelet allows children to attach different coloured charms to their bracelet.
 These charms dictate different moods.
 The bracelet comes with two charms included and extras can be bought separately.
 Each charm is synced to the compatible app via Bluetooth.
 Children can then follow Hannazuki and match her mood or choose their own moods.
 The more they interact with the app- the more games unlock.
 They can also interact with the other characters within the app in relation to how they’re feeling.